Athlete's foot

 - Can I wait to see if the condition goes away on its own?

-- What can I do to prevent the infection from spreading?
+- What can I do to prevent the fungus from spreading?

 - What skin care routines do you recommend while the condition heals?